JackSanders1998/CIS422Proj2/docs/Dev.md

 The Deck is the core functionality that allows for Fetch to create matches for various users.
 The operation can be visualized similar to a deck of cards that are all facing up.
 A user will go through each card, or in this case dog profile, 1 by 1 and determine whether they think this owner and pup will make a good fit for a future playdate.
 Once a user has made a decision on a profile by accepting or declining, that profile will leave the deck and enter one of two database entities: Matched and Declined..

+### Homepage

+While the Deck module holds the functionality for how profiles will be moved into a specified user’s discard piles, the Homepage’s role is simply a way for Fetch to display the profiles remaining in the Deck and allow for users to interact with new profiles.
+It will display profiles 1 by 1, the red “X” and green “♥” buttons, the middle arrow button to populate the deck, and the tab bar.
+After pressing the arrow button, the deck will be populated and will begin to display the user’s profiles including the user’s name, their dog’s name, and their dog’s breed.